-After opening the S1682D motherboard carton, remove the board by holding its edges.
+After opening the S1686S/D motherboard carton, remove the board by holding its edges.
 Place it on a grounded anti-static surface with the component side up.
-Inspect the board for damage.
-Do not touch the bottom of the board (Note: DO NOT APPLY POWER TO THE BOARD IF IT HAS BEEN DAMAGED!)
+Inspectibe board for damage.
+Do not touch the bottom of the board Note:

+DO NOT APPLY POWER TO THE BOARD IF IT HAS BEEN DAMAGED!)

-2.2 Installation of the motherboard
+2.2.
+Installation of the Motherboard

 You are now ready to install your motherboard.
-The mounting hole pattern of the S1682D matches the ATX system board specifications.
-Please install the board in the chassis designed for a standard ATX form factor board.
+The mounting hole pattern of the S1686S/D matches the ATX system board specifications.
+Please install the board in the chassis designed for a standard ATX board form factor.